-Due to its overarching and historical hold on the United States, there exists a plethora of information on the evaluation of risk factors that contribute to Alcohol Use Disorder (AUD).
-According to SAMHSA, AUD is ranked as the most wide-reaching SUD in the United States, for people ages 12 and older, followed by Tobacco Use Disorder, Cannabis Use Disorder, Stimulant Use Disorder, Hallucinogen Use Disorder, and Opioid Use Disorder (presented in descending order by prevalence rates).
-When evaluating alcohol consumption patterns in adolescents, more descriptive information beyond the aforementioned three general consumption categories is often desired and can be tapped by adding specific quantifiers (i.e., per capita sales, frequency and trends of consumption, and definitions of binge drinking and heavy drinking), and qualifiers (i.e., consequential behaviors, drinking and driving, alcohol consumption during pregnancy) to the operationalization process.
+consumption patterns in adolescents, more descriptive information beyond the aforementioned three general consumption categories is often desired and can be tapped by adding specific quantifiers (i.e., per capita sales, frequency and trends of consumption, and definitions of binge drinking and heavy drinking), and gualifiers (i.e., consequential behaviors, drinking and driving, alcohol consumption during pregnancy) to the operationalization process.

-For example, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) has created very specific guidelines that are widely used in the quantitative measurement of alcohol consumption.
-8 These standards define binge drinking as the drinking behaviors that raise an individual's Blood Alcohol Concentration (BAC) up to or above the level of .08gm%, which is typically five or more drinks for men and four or more drinks for women, within a two-hour time span.
+For example, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) has created very specific guidelines that are widely used in the in guantitative measurement of alcohol consumption.8 These standards define binge drinking as the drinking behaviors that raise an individual's Blood Alcohol Concentration (BAC) up to or above the level of .08qm%, which is typically five or more drinks for men and four or more drinks for women, within a two-hour time span.
 At-risk or heavy drinking, is defined as more than four drinks a day or 14 drinks per week for men and more than three drinks a day or seven drinks per week for women.
 "Benders" are considered two or more days of sustained heavy drinking.
 See Figure 3 for the NIAAA's operational definitions of the standard drink.

 Figure 3.
-NIAAA (2004) rubric for operationalizing the standard drink by ounces and percent alcohol across beverage type

-The percent of "pure" alcohol, expressed here as alcohol by volume (alc/vol), varies by beverage.
+NIAAA (2004) rubric for operationalizing the standard drink by ounces and percent alcohol alcohol The percent of "pure" alcohol, expressed here as alcohol by volume (alc/vol), varies by beverage.